Skip to content

 Background

-The case is a textbook example of a Clery 'emergency notification' triggered by a credible verbal threat rather than an observed weapon on campus.
-According to Bozeman Daily Chronicle and KPAX reporting, the employee — who was in the process of being terminated — told a family member he was 'ready to end it all' with his guns loaded and 'ready to take out anyone with him.'
-The family member relayed the threat to police, who corroborated it with the suspect's social-media posts and immediately pushed an MSU Alert shelter-in-place.
-Officers located the suspect inside Norm Asbjornson Hall, the engineering college's new 110,000-square-foot signature building (opened December 14, 2018 — roughly seven months before the incident), and arrested him without incident at approximately 2:10 PM MDT.
+The case is a clear example of a Clery 'emergency notification' triggered by a credible verbal threat rather than an observed weapon on campus.
+According to Bozeman Daily Chronicle and KPAX reporting, the employee (who was in the process of being terminated) told a family member he was 'ready to end it all' with his guns loaded and 'ready to take out anyone with him.'
+The family member relayed the threat to police, who corroborated it with the suspect's social-media posts, and an MSU Alert shelter-in-place followed.
+Officers located the suspect inside Norm Asbjornson Hall, the engineering college's new 110,000-square-foot signature building (opened December 14, 2018, roughly seven months before the incident), and arrested him without incident at approximately 2:10 PM MDT.
 MSU Police Chief Frank Parrish later told KTVQ that the man owned two shotguns and a rifle but was unarmed when taken into custody.
 He was transported for a mental-health evaluation rather than criminally charged.
-The incident illustrates how MSU's emergency-notification team handles the murky middle ground of threat assessment — when a person is credibly dangerous but has not yet committed a crime or been seen with a weapon.
+The incident illustrates the middle ground of threat assessment, when a reported threat is judged credible but no crime has been confirmed and no weapon has been seen on campus.

 Analysis